kheffah/tensorflow_FCN8Workflow/README.md

-# Fully-implemented workflow for tensorflow_FCN8Workflow
+# Fully-implemented workflow for FCN8 (based on VGG-16)

 This repository handles the full workflow for applying FCN-8 for fine-scale semantic segmentation of images in a directory.